 National, State, and Local Organizations

-A number of national organizations are dedicated to the well-being of children who are blind or low vision, and they’re important sources of information and support for you.
+There are many dedicated organizations focused on the well-being of children who are blind or have low vision.
+These entities are invaluable sources of information and support for families navigating these challenges.

 - Provides direct links to each state’s contacts.
 The state will list the direct link to the Department of Education, State Higher Education Agency, Special Education Agency, and the State Adult Education Agency.

-- IDEA provides information about the IDEA Statute and Regulations for all children with disabilities.
+- The Individuals with Disabilities Education Act (IDEA) site offers extensive information about statutes and regulations for children with disabilities.
+It covers various aspects, including special education programs and resources for parents and families.
 This site covers Office of Special Education Programs, Office of Special Education and Rehabilitative Services, IDEA by State, and resources for Parents/Families.

 - APH Directory of Service allows you to search by state the resources that are available to you.
-Agencies that support Early Intervention, Advocacy, Library and other needs specifically offered locally will be listed.
-If you know of an agency that isn’t listed, please reach out to [email protected]
+The guide will list agencies supporting Early Intervention, Advocacy, Library, and other local needs.
+If you’re aware of an agency not listed, please contact [email protected] to include it.